nismod/nismod.github.io/docs/smif-prerequisites.md

 #### Units

+> add your data to the `units` tab in the template

 All SI unit definitions are supported by `smif` (although as of v0.5, conversion between units is not yet implemented) and are parsed into a normalised form.
 For example `MWh` becomes `megawatt_hour`.